wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a href="#Enmeshed">E. In a single 6-node datacenter (with Nomad) to survive loss of an Availability Zone</a>

    - Use this to learn about <a href="#Backup">manual backup and recovery</a> using Snapshots and Enterprise Snapshot Agents,
-   - Conduct Chaos Engineering (fail) one Availability Zone
+   - Conduct <a href="#ChaosEngineering">Chaos Engineering</a> recovering failure of one Availability Zone
    - Telemetry and Capacity proving to identify when to add additional Consul nodes

 <a href="#MultiDatacenters">F. For multiple datacenters federated over WAN</a>

-   - Use this to learn about configuring the <a href="#Autopilot">Enterprise Autopilot feature</a> for High Availability across multiple regions (which is a major differentiator of HashiCorp Consul), Chaos Engineering.
+   - Use this to learn about configuring the <a href="#Autopilot">Enterprise Autopilot feature</a> for High Availability across multiple regions (which is a major differentiator of HashiCorp Consul), <a href="#ChaosEngineering">Chaos Engineering</a>.

 <a href="#Integrations">G. Integrations between K8s Service Mesh to outside database, ECS, VMs, mainframes, etc.</a>